ALG8

-Probable dolichyl pyrophosphate Glc1Man9GlcNAc2 alpha-1,3-glucosyltransferase is an enzyme that in humans is encoded by the ALG8 gene.
+Probable dolichyl pyrophosphate Glc1Man9GlcNAc2 alpha-1,3-glucosyltransferase is an enzyme encoded in humans by the ALG8 gene.

 This gene encodes a member of the ALG6/ALG8 glucosyltransferase family.
 The encoded protein catalyzes the addition of the second glucose residue to the lipid-linked oligosaccharide precursor for N-linked glycosylation of proteins.
-Mutations in this gene have been associated with congenital disorder of glycosylation type Ih (CDG-Ih).
+Mutations in this gene are associated with congenital disorder of glycosylation type Ih (CDG-Ih).
 Alternatively spliced transcript variants encoding different isoforms have been identified.